Xprima-ERP/docker_odoo_build/README.md

-Odoo 7 Build
+Odoo Build
 ============
-This Dockerfile uses maxc0c0s / odoo-7-deps as base.
-It builds Odoo 7 using Anybox receipe.
+This image uses maxc0c0s/odoo-deps as base.
+It builds Openerp/Odoo using Anybox receipe.